mikal-chawdry/Working-at-Qwizzle/README.md

 - Advanced understanding of web markup, including HTML5, CSS3
 - Advanced understanding of client-side scripting and JavaScript frameworks, including jQuery
+- Advanced understanding of asynchronous request handling, partial page updates, and AJAX
 - Proficient understanding of server-side CSS pre-processing platforms, such as LESS and SASS
+- Proficient understanding of cross-browser compatibility issues and ways to work around them.
+- Proficient understanding of Git
+- Good understanding of SEO principles and ensuring that application will adhere to them.
 - Experience working on Rails Applications is an advantage